MNL48: Ikaw Ang Melody

-On July 29, MNL48 released a new song "Ikaw ang Melody" as a translated version to AKB48's "Kimi wa Melody".
-A total of eight members of MNL48 will be flying to Shanghai, China for the AKB48 Group Asia Festival 2019, to be held at the National Exhibition and Convention Center on August 24.
-They will join AKB48 themselves, AKB48's Team SH and Team TP, and their other international sister groups based in Thailand, Indonesia, and Vietnam.
-This is the second time MNL48 will be performing abroad, with the first being in the AKB48 Asia Festival in Bangkok last January.
-Their performance of their acapella rendition of their single, "365 Araw ng Eroplanong Papel." then went viral on twitter.
+On July 29, MNL48 released a new song, "Ikaw ang Melody", a translated version of AKB48's "Kimi wa Melody".
+On August 24, eight members of MNL48 participated in the AKB48 Group Asia Festival 2019, held at the National Exhibition and Convention Center in Shanghai, China.
+They joined AKB48 themselves, AKB48's Team SH and Team TP, and their other international sister groups based in Thailand, Indonesia, and Vietnam.
+This is the second time MNL48 performed abroad, with the first time being the AKB48 Asia Festival in Bangkok last January.
+Their acapella rendition of their single, "365 Araw ng Eroplanong Papel." went viral on twitter.

-On September 4, 2019, Ashley Cloud Garcia a member Team L announced her graduation from MNL48 making "Ikaw ang Melody" her last single from the group.
-After two days, the promotion of Kenkyuusei member Frances Therese Pinlac was announced on MNL48's official website.
-She will be part of the Next Girls and will also be joining Team L correspondingly.
+On September 4, 2019, Ash, a member of Team L, announced her graduation from MNL48, making "Ikaw ang Melody" her last single from the group.
+After two days, the promotion of Kenkyuusei member Frances was announced on MNL48's official website.
+She became part of the Next Girls and also consequently joined Team L.

-On October 4, the group was unveiled as a new Kapamilya as they signed an exclusive contract with ABS-CBN together with K-pop girl group Momoland.
+On October 4, the group, together with K-pop girl group Momoland, signed an exclusive contract with ABS-CBN.

 High Tension

-On September 21, the senbatsu members for the group's fifth single was announced in the group's official YouTube channel, in which Gabb Skribikin of Team L will be the center.
+On September 21, the senbatsu members for the group's fifth single was announced on the group's official YouTube channel, with Gabb of Team L as the center.
 The following month on October 19, the main title of the single was announced.
 The fifth single track is called High Tension, a cover of AKB48's 46th single of the same name.
-On November 5, due to committing several house rule violations Princess Labay of Team MII was officially dismissed from the group, Guinevere Muse was then promoted to Team MII replacing Labay.
-This is Muse's comeback to the group after being evicted on the last election.
+On November 5, due to committing several house rule violations, Cess of Team MII was officially dismissed from the group.
+Gia was then promoted to Team MII replacing Cess.
+This is Gia's comeback to the group after not ranking in the previous election.

 On December 31, the annual "NHK Kouhaku Uta Gassen" featured yet again AKB48 with MNL48 included as well as several members from its official local and international sister groups from Thailand, Vietnam, Indonesia, and India, for a performance of their hit song, "Koisuru Fortune Cookie."
-Abby Trinidad represented the group as she sang a line of the song in Tagalog.
-She becomes only the third performer from the Philippines to grace the prestigious "Kohaku Uta Gassen" stage, following Gary Valenciano in 1990 and the band Smokey Mountain in 1991.
+Abby represented the group as she sang a line of the song in Tagalog.
+She became only the third performer from the Philippines to grace the prestigious "Kohaku Uta Gassen" stage, following Gary Valenciano in 1990 and the band Smokey Mountain in 1991.
 Some of those included in that years lineup were iconic rockers Kiss, Japan's pop legends Arashi, and K-pop stars Twice.